James E. McIver, D.D.S.

 Dr. Isaacson taught his students how to think about what they were doing rather than focusing on the technical aspects of how to accomplish specific tasks.
 The private practice model supported this philosophy, allowing many of the mechanical tasks of clinical treatment to be performed by auxiliary personnel.
 Many of Dr. Isaacson’s ideas were years ahead of their time.
 For example, VCU began using digital orthodontic record keeping in 1991, well ahead of most of the specialty.
 Today, VCU’s clinic is virtually paperless.

 Dr. Isaacson has received national and international recognition for his contributions to the profession of orthodontics.
 He has published more than 100 articles and book chapters on various orthodontic topics including rapid maxillary expansion, growth and development, technology, and biomechanics.
 In 2002, Dr. Isaacson was recognized for his distinguished contributions to the specialty, receiving the Albert H. Ketcham Memorial Award from the American Association of Orthodontists.
-He is currently Editor of The Angle Orthodontist.
+He served as Editor of the Angle Orthodontist until 2015.

 During his tenure at VCU, Dr. Isaacson always treated the orthodontic residents as colleagues, respecting their input and seeking their ideas to improve the orthodontics program.
 He approached each new day as an opportunity to explore something different in his quest to take another step forward.